PoojaDilipChavan/portfolio/README.md

 ## About Me

 Hello All ,
-Welcome to Pooja's public page !
+Welcome to Pooja Chavan's public page !

 I am a graduate student at Carnegie Mellon University pursuing Master of Information System Management with coursework focused on data analytics.